GetOutOfThatGarden/Unit-Testing-with-Jest-Practice-Repo/README.md

 This '--coverage' flag makes the console display so much more infomation.
 I creates a 'coverage' folder in the project directory.
 Within that folder is a html file that allows you to easily see the test results in the nice clarity of a browser, as opposed to the terminal.

 From what I understand, this is what unit testing is.
 The --coverage flag allows you to test all units of the code, so you can pinpoint where the error is.
+Edit: I just found out about Cyprus, which is another testing tool, but it for total end to end (e2e) testing.
+I'll get around to learning that after I complete this next school assignment. https://www.cypress.io/

 Another interesting note is that if you want to test something stored by reference, as opposed to something stored by value, then you need to use '.toEqual(example)' instead.